johnsosoka/site-johnsosoka-com/website/_posts/blog/2022-01-16-recursive-acronym-tips.md

 ---

 Writing a recursive acronym is a rite of passage for some and a trivial (potentially asinine)  pursuit for others.
-What follows is a very casual analysis of existing recursive acronyms a couple strategies one might employ when attempting to craft their own.
+What follows is a very casual analysis of some existing recursive acronyms as well as some strategies you could use when trying to craft your own.
+Additionally, The cheat sheets at the end of the post have some reference information to help construct your first recursive acronym.

 **What is a recursive acronym?**